A splitting theorem for manifolds with a convex boundary component and applications: Abstract

 \section{Abstract}

 We prove a warped product splitting theorem for manifolds with Ricci curvature bounded from below in the spirit of [Croke-Kleiner, \emph{Duke Math.\;J}.\;(1992)], but instead of asking that one boundary component is compact and mean-convex, we require that it is parabolic and convex.
-The parabolicity assumption cannot be dropped as, otherwise, the catenoid in ambient dimension four would give a counterexample.
-The convexity assumption, instead, can be relaxed to mean-convexity, if one requires an additional control on the volume growth at infinity.

-Among the applications, we establish a half-space theorem for mean-convex sets in product manifolds.
-Additionally, we prove splitting results for \begin{itemize} \item $3$-manifolds with non-negative Ricci curvature and disconnected mean-convex boundary, \item $4$-manifolds with weakly bounded geometry, non-negative $2$-Ricci curvature, scalar curvature $\geq 1$, and disconnected mean-convex boundary. \end{itemize}
+We then deduce several applications, including splitting theorems and first Betti number rigidity results for \begin{itemize} \item $3$-manifolds with non-negative Ricci curvature, \item $4$-manifolds with weakly bounded geometry, non-negative $2$-Ricci curvature, scalar curvature $\geq 1$. \end{itemize} In particular, the latter aswers to a rigidity question posed by [Chodosh-Li-Stryker, \emph{JEMS},\;(2024)].
+The proofs rely on a metric gluing of Riemannian manifolds with boundary, resulting in a non-smooth metric space.
+To address this lack of smoothness, we employ synthetic tools specifically developed for non-smooth settings, with a focus on those based on optimal transportation.